ocaml/RFCs/rfcs/nominal-types.md

 type 'a u [@@nominal]
 type 'a t [@@nominal "M.t"]
 ```
 Here `u` is injective, and `t` is both injective and incompatible with all nominal types whose name is not `"M.t"`.
-(But not the converse, i.e. two types with the same name `"M.t"` not be equal.)
+(But not the converse, i.e. two types with the same name `"M.t"` need not be equal.)
 The name _nominal_ comes from the fact these types behave like nominal types, which in ocaml stands from variant and record types.

 This is useful for two things: